We value your privacy

 Buying a house with a septic tank in the UK

-General binding rules is the legislation in force regarding septic tanks and sewage treatment plants in the UK.
+The General binding rules are the legislation in force regarding septic tanks and sewage treatment plants in the UK.
 They determine the case where you are responsible for a septic tank or a sewage treatment plant, the type of installation and the cases in which your system complies or does not with the legislation.

 Recently, in 2020, the legislation changed, and some installations were not compliant anymore with the new rules.
 Those new rules concern the installation of septic tanks.